Cell Phone Use and Texting and Driving Present An Unacceptable Risk of Injury

 Texting and driving while driving in a commercial vehicle is subject to additional requirements and can result in disqualification of a truck driver for a CDL.
 This information can be found in Florida’s CDL Driver Handbook.

 Commercial truck drivers are prohibited from texting while operating in interstate commerce pursuant to 49 CFR Part 383, 384, 390, 391, 392, the Federal Motor Carrier Safety Regulations (FMCSR).
 Further, the same applies to intrastate commerce as Florida has adopted the FMCSR for intrastate trips. (see section 316.302, Fla.
 Stat.).

 Further, any trucking company or commercial carrier with a federal motor carrier license is required to forbid commercial truck drivers from texting while driving.
 The FMCSR defines “texting” differently than Florida law.
 “Texting” under the FMCSR is defined as:

 manually entering text into, or reading text from, an electronic device.
 This includes, but is not limited to, short message service, e-mailing, instant messaging, a command or request to access a World Wide Web page, or engaging in any other form of electronic text retrieval or entry, for present or future communication

 Contact Us Now for Legal Help

 If you or a loved one has been injured by a texting driver, please contact a Lakeland texting and driving attorney for help with your case.
-Knowing where to look and having the right information can make a significant difference in the outcome of your case.
+Knowing where to look for a car accident lawyer and having the right information can make a significant difference in the outcome of your case.
 You may even need to take the deposition of the offending driver before you get the information that you need.